Frankcarvajal/Hilton/README.md

 [Deployed Netlify Hilton App](https://hilton-hotels.netlify.com/login)

-## This applicaton does work in Chrome, but the form only works in Firefox as that's what I spent the time coding in it with and there are differences with localStorage.
+## This applicaton does work in Chrome, but the form works better in Firefox as that's what I spent the time coding in it with and there are differences with localStorage.
+With more time I'd ensure it works in both with any js polyfill needed.
-Asthetically it looks horrid in Chrome also, head's up!
+Asthetically it looks worse in Chrome also, head's up!
 Ha.

-Typically, I've supported Chrome with customers, so normally I'd develop there.
-Or with more time ensure cross OS handling / polyfills etc.
+I did build all the lib components from scratch so that took some time.

 ![](https://imgur.com/ErdpJsT)

 # The Challenges:

-*The first assessment*, given plenty of time to tweak with CSS and make pixel perfect, I could match this mock.
+*The first assessment*, given plenty of time to tweak with CSS and make pixel perfect, I could match this mock & provide media queries for the entire application.
 I've matched hundreds of mocks at my last company for entire RealEstate SaaS platforms designed by a prior Google/Apple Designer.
-I went for building mre than building less & just one small thing.
-Though this goes against my typical development practices daily which is very thorough, I wanted to show inititive.
+I went for building more than building less & just one small thing.
+Though this goes against my typical development practices daily which is very thorough, I wanted to show inititive & shear output, to be honest I was having fun.

 *The second assessment*, I definitely would love to refactor this, and I think there are some cleaner ways to do this with a functional components simply broken out and using hooks.
-I did use localStorage and it does persist a full page reload for the various selections of the form.
+I did use localStorage and it does persist a full page reload for the various selections of the form after submitting.

 *Both assessments*, Daily I to TDD and typically write tests with components, and I don't just test if it renders, I actually test the logic to be what the user expects.
 But this takes time to produce quality, and in this assignment, I didn't have near the amount of time I wanted to put forth.
 And at some point I had to just throw the towel in and say 4hrs is all I have to give for now.
+I did create a __test__ dir that does have tests in it, but they aren't a great representation of the tests I write nowadays.

-*I'm thorough, and this small code challenge doesn't reveal that like I would hope to.*
+*I'm thorough, and this small code challenge doesn't reveal that like I would hope to, but I wanted to have fun doing this coding challenge & once I found out the position was filled and Hilton wasn't even going to see my code about 1-2 hrs in, I decided to do what I wanted.*

 ## Tech Stack